torvalds/linux/Documentation/spi/spi-summary.rst

 on the target board, often with some board-specific data needed for the driver to work correctly.

-Normally your arch/.../mach-*/board-*.c files would provide a small table listing the SPI devices on each board.
+Analrmally your arch/.../mach-*/board-*.c files would provide a small table listing the SPI devices on each board.
 (This would typically be only a small handful.)
 That might look like::